How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 Adus de la ""

-(Kvilinkova E. "Pipiruda" - the Gagauz rite of making rain // Proceedings of the Comrat University. - Comrat: 1999)
+(Kvilinkova E. “Pipiruda” - the Gagauz ritual of making rain // Proceedings of the Comrat University. - Comrat: 1999)

-Kaloyan (rum. caloian) is a rite of making rain in Romania, similar to paparuda.
-It was mainly practiced in Wallachia and among the Greek Aromanians.
+Kaloyan (Romanian: caloian) is a ritual of making rain in Romania, similar to paparuda.
+Mainly practiced in Wallachia and among the Greek Aromanians.

-Kaloyan was performed during a drought or during heavy rains.
-Young girls made several clay dolls, the main of which was the “Father of the Sun” doll or the “Rain Mother” doll, depending on the purpose of the ceremony.
+Kaloyan was performed during droughts or heavy rains.
+Young girls made several clay dolls, the main one of which was the “Father of the Sun” doll or the “Mother of Rain” doll, depending on the purpose of the ritual.
 This doll was decorated with flowers and buried according to traditional burial customs.

 Tatars

 During the ritual of making rain among the Tara Tatars, the mullah cut the throat of a ram and prayed for rain with several of the oldest and most revered old men in the village.
-Sheep meat was cooked in a cauldron with water over a fire and eaten to the last piece.
-After the meal, the mutton bones were buried in a clean place.
-At the end of the ceremony, all the inhabitants went to the river and poured water on each other, thus showing the spirits that rain was needed.
+Sheep meat was cooked in a cauldron with water over a fire and eaten until last piece.
+After the meal, the lamb bones were buried in a clean place.
+At the end of the ritual, all the residents went to the river and poured water on each other, thereby showing the spirits that rain was needed.

 Ukraine

-In the north of the Zhytomyr region, the drought was explained by the fact that some woman in the village on the Annunciation, contrary to a strict ban, baked bread.
-Then, in order to atone for this sin and cause rain, three women gathered, each took two buckets of water, went to the house to the “culprit”, poured out all the water in the middle of the house and poured water on the outside corners of the house, and in some places they poured water on the woman herself.
+In the north of the Zhytomyr region, the drought was explained by the fact that some woman in the village of Annunciation, contrary to a strict ban, was baking bread.
+Then, in order to atone for this sin and cause rain, three women gathered, each took two buckets of water, went to the house of the “culprit”, poured out all the water in the middle of the house and doused the outside corners of the house, and in some places doused the woman herself.

-In the Zhytomyr region, people also poured water on each other, saying: “As water pours on you, so that rain pours on the ground.”
+In the Zhitomir region, people also poured water on each other, saying: “As water pours on you, so that the rain pours on the ground.”
 This was done by the river or by the well.
-Sometimes they poured water over persons who, according to popular beliefs, possessed special magical powers: a pregnant woman, symbolizing the earth, a shepherd, as capable of influencing the heavenly “herds” of clouds, a priest, as the same symbol of a shepherd-shepherd.
+Sometimes they doused persons who, according to popular beliefs, had special magical powers: a pregnant woman, symbolizing the earth, a shepherd, as capable of influencing the heavenly “flocks” of clouds, a priest - as the same symbol of the shepherd-shepherd.

-Pouring girls with water in Hungary - however, this ceremony takes place in the spring.
+Pouring water on girls in Hungary - however, this ritual occurs in the spring.

 Among the Old Believers - according to the article by Mironov-Shapovalov N. “The ritual of making rain among the Old Believers of Transbaikalia” (based on materials from the 90s of the 20th century):